oslabs-beta/tkyo-drift/README.md

 Each metric is computed as follows:

 - `norm`:               L2 norm (vector magnitude) from the output embedding.
 - `textLength`:         Length of the raw string.
 - `entropy`:            Shannon entropy over character frequencies.
 - `avgWordLength`:      Mean word length based on whitespace splitting.
-- `punctuationDensity`: punctuation count divided by total chars.
+- `punctuationDensity`: Punctuation count divided by total chars.
-- `uppercaseRatio`: uppercase count divided by total chars.
+- `uppercaseRatio`:     Uppercase count divided by total chars.

 These are implemented in both JS (for rolling ingestion) and Python (for training ingestion) and saved alongside vector data.